- 1 Early Distal Convoluted Tubule

 The main role of the collecting duct is the reabsorption of water, through the action of anti-diuretic hormone (ADH) and aquaporins.

 ADH is produced in the hypothalamus, and stored in the posterior pituitary gland until it is released.
-This hormone acts on the kidney tubules to increase the number of aquaporin 2 channels (water channels) in the apical membrane of the tubular cells in the collecting duct.
+This hormone acts on kidney tubules to increase the number of aquaporin 2 channels (water channels) in the apical membrane of collecting duct tubular cells.

 ADH binds to V2 receptors on the tubule cells, which activate adenylyl cyclase hence increasing production of cyclic AMP.
 Subsequently, vesicles containing the aquaporin 2 channels deposit their contents into the apical membrane of the tubular cells (the basolateral membrane always contains aquaporin 3 and 4 channels, so is always permeable).
 Increasing the number of channels increases the permeability of the cell, resulting in the ability to reabsorb more water from the filtrate and create smaller volumes of more concentrated urine.

 ADH also acts to increase urea reabsorption in the medullary collecting duct.
 The thick ascending limb of the nephron is impermeable to water, but permeable to urea.
 This means that the urea is able to pass from the interstitium back into the thick ascending limb down its concentration gradient (urea recycling).
 Whilst in the interstitium, urea acts as an effective osmole and hence allows greater volumes of water to be reabsorbed in the nephron.

 Clinical Relevance – Syndrome of Inappropriate Anti-Diuretic Hormone Secretion (SIADH)

-This syndrome is where excessive ADH is released, resulting in increased aquaporin expression in the collecting duct and excess water retention.
+This syndrome is where excessive ADH is released.
+As a result, there is increased aquaporin expression in the collecting duct and excess water retention.

-The excessive dilution of the blood lowers the sodium concentration and causes hyponatraemia, presenting with symptoms such as nausea, vomiting and lethargy.
-Aldosterone secretion is also decreased in response to fluid retention, further reducing sodium uptake in the kidney and thus exacerbating the hyponatraemic symptoms.
+The excessive dilution of blood lowers the sodium concentration and causes hyponatraemia, presenting with symptoms such as nausea, vomiting and lethargy.
+Aldosterone secretion is also decreased in response to fluid retention, further reducing sodium uptake in the kidney and thus exacerbating hyponatraemic symptoms.

 One potential cause of SIADH is a paraneoplastic syndrome – for example, ectopic ADH secretion from a small cell lung carcinoma.
-Treatment includes ADH receptor antagonists
+Treatment primarily includes fluid restriction.

 Clinical Relevance – Diabetes Insipidus (DI)